 Facts about the OKC Zoo Botanical Garden

-The Zoo grows unusual and hard-to-find plants for display on grounds and in exhibits, including many unusual trees such as hardy eucalyptus, Chinese parasol trees and alligator junipers.
-Other species include the North American Woodland and remnants of the ancient cross-timbers.
+- The Zoo grows unusual and hard-to-find plants for display on grounds and in exhibits, including many unusual trees such as hardy eucalyptus, Chinese parasol trees and alligator junipers.
+Other unusual plants on display include species from North America, Australia, Asia, Africa and South America.
+The Zoo is also home to many oak species that are remnants of the ancient cross-timbers.

-The Zoo is home to over 20 designated horticultural displays and collections.
+- The Zoo is home to many designated horticultural displays and collections.
 Identification plaques and labels distinguish significant plants throughout Zoo grounds.

-The Zoo contains Oklahoma's largest collection of hardy bamboo.
+- The Zoo contains one of Oklahoma's largest collections of hardy bamboo.

-Enrichment and dietary supplements for Zoo animals are grown in the Zoo’s browse garden and include vegetables, squash, bamboo, tomatoes, herbs, catnip, mulberry trees, willows, canes, day lily flowers, Swiss chard and sugar cane.
+- Enrichment and dietary supplements for Zoo animals are grown in the Zoo’s browse garden and include many vegetables, herbs and a variety of tropicals, such as banana plants and sugar cane.

-The Oklahoma Trails exhibit contains 70 different plant species, totaling approximately 4000 trees, shrubs, grasses and perennials.
+- The Oklahoma Trails exhibit contains more than 70 different plant species, totaling approximately 4,000 trees, shrubs, grasses and perennials.